mitkof6/OpenSimRT/README.md

 ![pipeline](./doc/figures/real_time_pipeline.png)

+The basic operations presented in the above figure were re-implemented in a manner that enables us to call them iteratively so that information can be processed frame-by-frame.
+Emphasis was given that each algorithm is implemented in a simple manner.
+Tests were performed to ensure that online and offline results agree.
 We have used this pipeline to provide real-time biofeedback during gait retraining to reduce the loading of the knee:

 ![visualization_front_end](./doc/figures/visualization_front_end.png)